kevinhikaruevans/uojs2/README.md

 This project is aiming to emulate the game Ultima Online (ver 7.x.x.x) in a web enviroment.
 It uses websockets (with websockify) to connect to servers that utilize the Ultima Online protocol.
 It then uses Redux to manage the global state.

-It will be using Canvas2D (and possibly webgl) to render the objects to a canvas element.
+~~It will be using Canvas2D (and possibly webgl) to render the objects to a canvas element.~~ Going to try to use THREE.js.
+This might fail spectacularly.

 I'm mostly using this project to learn more about cool features in javascript.
-So please(!!!) let me know if there is a better way to do something.
+So please let me know if there is a better way to do something.

-Also! ***Please know that this is completely a work in progress*** and it doesn't do anything spectacular (yet).
+Also!
+Please know that this is completely a work in progress and it doesn't do anything spectacular (yet).
 Please don't tell me that it doesn't work.
 I know it doesn't work.
 It will be finished one day, assuming that I don't (1) die in an accident, (2) become homeless, or (3) get burned out from programming.

 ## Current Status

 Networking works and it updates the state.
 Currently I am trying to fully implement the Ultima Online protocol and update the global state object, as it would in the original client.

-I also need to create a script to run the webserver to host (and because it'll be cool to just `npm start` to get it running or something).
-Right now, it's just using a static file.

 There also needs to be an art server and a way to quickly transfer art between the server and client.
 WebP + http2? maybe? no idea.
+Will research ideal image formats: gif is small, has a single alpha channel, and has limited colors... so this might be ideal.

 ## Getting Started